prog4biol/pfb2019/README.md

 >>> genes['TP53']
 GATGGGATTGGGGTTTTCCCCTCCCATGTGCTCAAGACTGGCGCTAAAAGTTTTGAGCTTCTCAAAAGTC
 ```
 > The sequence of the gene TP53 is stored as a value of the key 'TP53'.
-We can assess the sequence by using the key in this format dict[key]
+We can access the sequence by using the key in this format dict[key]

 The value can be accessed and passed directly to a function or stored in a variable.
 ```python